-The City of Ottumwa has a zero tolerance policy for any form of sexual harassment in the workplace, and will treat all incidents seriously and promptly investigate all allegations of sexual harassment.
-Any person found to have sexually harassed another will face disciplinary action, up to and including dismissal from employment.
-All complaints of sexual harassment will be taken seriously and treated with respect and in confidence.
-There shall be no retaliation for the submission of a complaint unless the complaint is proven to be false.
-Harassment may also be based on another protected class and can be in violation of the City's Equal Employment Opportunity Policy set out in Article 3.
-All procedures set out for other illegal harassment will be followed based upon this policy.
+The City of Ottumwa has a zero tolerance policy for any form of harassment in the workplace, and will treat all incidents seriously and promptly investigate all allegations of sexual harassment.
+Any person found to have harassed another will face disciplinary action, up to and including dismissal from employment.
+All complaints of harassment will be taken seriously and treated with respect and in confidence.

+Please refer to the full Anti-Harassment Policy for more information.